mtxpt/phx-fix-base/README.md

 ```

 Note that `setup_all.sh` also builds a custom QuickFix version for `arm64` architecture.

-By specifying environment variable `ROOT_CERTIFICATE` a root certificate is
-used to configure the global certificate used by `pip3 install` and `conda install`.

 Alternatively a Python environment can be created and the `requirements.txt` can
 be installed directly as follows